less/less-docs/content/functions/math.md

 <a id="max"></a>
 ### max

-> returns the highest of one or more values.
+> Returns the highest of one or more values.

 Parameters: `value1, ..., valueN` - one or more values to compare.
 Returns: the highest value.